KhushiKhanal4/Card-react/README.md

 # Water Remainder Card

-This is a simple card design to practice React setup , usage , card component and tailwind css
+This is a simple card design to practice React setup , usage , card component and tailwind css.